 Hydroponic and Aquaponic Growing Media:

-You have either landed on this page for one of two reasons:
+You have landed on this page for one of two reasons:

-1) You already know you want to use sand or gravel for your hydroponic or aquaponic setup, and you need to find a supplier,
+1) You already know you want to use lava rock for your hydroponic or aquaponic growing media,

 2) You wanted more information about whether lava rock would work for your particular hydroponic or aquaponic project.

 Whichever the case, we have gathered information to answer your questions.
 Check out whichever section below applies to you.